• Native San Diego Histories and Futures, Celebrating the Legacy of San Diego Community Organizers

 "The Second Life of a Sandal"

-Dr. Muqaddam is an assisant professor of Communications and engaged the audience in how he persisted through challenges.
+Dr. Muqaddam is an assisant professor of Communication and engaged the audience in how he persisted through challenges.

 Listen Here.